open-policy-agent/opa/docs/content/wasm.md

 reset by calling `opa_heap_ptr_set` to ensure that evaluation restarts back at the saved data and re-uses heap space.
 This is particularly important if re-evaluating many times with the same data.

+#### Entrypoints

+The compiled policy may have one or more entrypoints.
+If no entrypoint is set on the evaluation context the default entrypoint (`0`) will be evaluated.
+SDKs can call `entrypoints()` after instantiating the module to retrieve the entrypoint name to entrypoint identifier mapping.
+SDKs can set the entrypoint to evaluate by calling `opa_eval_ctx_set_entrypoint` on the evaluation context.
+If an invalid entrypoint identifier is passed, the `eval` function will invoke `opa_abort`.

 #### Results